Yellowen/Owrang/docs/user/accounts/docs.user.accounts.closing.md

 By doing this, your Income and Expense Accounts become zero .You start a new Fiscal Year (or period) with a balanced Balance Sheet and fresh Profit and Loss account.

-In ERPNext after making all the special entries via Journal Voucher, you can make all your Income and Expense accounts to zero via:
+In Owrang after making all the special entries via Journal Voucher, you can make all your Income and Expense accounts to zero via:

 > Accounts > Tools > Period Closing Voucher